Metric response of relative entropy: A universal indicator of quantum criticality: Intrinsic geometry of relative entropy in TFIM

-Here $\mathrm{K}(x)$ and $\mathrm{E}(x)$ are the complete elliptic integrals of respectively first and second kind, also $\text{sign}(h+1)$ doesn't manifest non-trivially since the response is a function of $m_z^2$ and $(\partial_h m_z)^2$.
+Here $\mathrm{K}(x)$ and $\mathrm{E}(x)$ are the complete elliptic integrals of respectively first and second kind, and $\text{sign}(h+1)$ does not manifest non-trivially since the response is a function of $m_z^2$ and $(\partial_h m_z)^2$.
 For the paradigmatic TFIM with one driving parameter parameter $h$, the one-dimensional line element can be thought to rescale an abstract distance with respect to any change of that parameter for a thermodynamically large system, therefore defining a distance between corresponding points in the parameter space.

 Due to the fundamental theorem of calculus the anti-derivative exists only when the integrand $\sqrt{\Sigma_1^{\text{TFIM}}}$ is a continuous function on the closed interval $[h_+, h_-]$.
 But in the thermodynamic limit, $\Sigma_1^{\text{TFIM}}$ is discontinuous at $|h|=1$ which is indicative of the second order QPT between paramagnet $\leftrightarrow$ ferromagnet (\textit{cf.} Fig. \ref{fig:tfim_response_one_site} whose extrapolation for $N \to \infty$ diverges as $h\to h_c = \pm 1$).
 Therefore $d(h_1,h_2)$ is defined if and only if the interval $[h_1, h_2]$ does not contain $h = \pm 1$.
 For any such interval excluding the QCP, one has the following expression for the distance function which satisfies the three necessary conditions of a distance, i.e., $(1)$ non-negative, $(2)$ symmetric, and $(3)$ satisfying triangular inequality, i.e., $d(a,b) \leq d(a,c)+d(c,b)$ (for one dimension, $(3)$ is trivially satisfied, by becoming an equality).
 Hence we obtain